brstp/friskis-theme/readme.txt

 Friskis&Svettis > Facebook-konto (Facebook account): Part of the url to a facebook page, everything after the domain name, excluding the initial slash.
 Friskis&Svettis > Facebook-konto (Twitter account): The twitter handle (without "@").

+Create a start page (or import from xml file).
+I assume it's called "Start".
+Use page template = "Start".

 On the page "Start" the slider and three teasers are published by editors.
 Use exact image sizes.
 Sample files are available in the jumpstart directory.
 Always use one or more sliders and exactly three teasers.
 Use the "Add row" buttons to add more slider images or teasers.